erezsh/erezsh.github.io/src/routes/professional.md

 I have found myself often in the role of team leader or project leader.

 I'm particularly interested in:
-- Programming languages, because I believe that language is intertwined with our way of thinking about the world, and new languages provide us with new ways to think about our problems.
+- **Programming languages**, because I believe that language is intertwined with our way of thinking about the world, and new languages provide us with new ways to think about our problems.
-- Static analysis, because it's like math but for code.
+- **Static analysis**, because it's like math but for code.
-- Neural Networks, because their potential is fascinating.
+- **Neural Networks**, because their potential is fascinating.

 I usually work for start-ups, and in my spare time contribute to open-source.